jamesdiffeycoding/Assessment_MenuApp_Flipdish/README.md

 ## If I had more time

 - Add navigation bar and section toggles to help user navigate larger menus.
-- Implement add-to-cart, payment, optional extras, time-availability and other features of API.
-- Add testing for features when added later.

 ## Scripts